rajofearth/rajofearth.github.io/README.md

 # Yashraj Maher's Personal Website

 Welcome to my personal website repository!
-This website serves as a hub for my projects, blogs, and more.
+This retro-futuristic website serves as a hub for my projects, blogs, and more.
 You can visit the website [here](https://rajofearth.github.io).

 ## Table of Contents
 - [About](#about)